 Yes, this experience may be hard—but the simple fact that it's hard isn't a negative.
 Hard is OK.
 "If we are internally debating whether the separation process is detrimental to our child and wondering if our child can navigate that—we're not giving them the authentic opportunity to try."

-Featured expert: Marcella Kelson, MSc, LMSW, a maternal wellness expert with a background in mental health and developmental psychology.
+Marcella Kelson, MSc, LMSW, is a maternal wellness expert with a background in mental health and developmental psychology.